physicsturtle/physicsturtle_old/_cm-IV/index.md

 ---
 layout: course
-title: Classical Mechanics III
+title: Classical Mechanics IV
-permalink: /cm-III/
+permalink: /cm-IV/
 ---

 Hey everyone!
-Welcome to Classical Mechanics III.
-This course is on the topic of *Lagrangian and Hamiltonian Mechanics*, also known as *analytical mechanics*.
-The first half of the course is on Lagrangian Mechanics, and the second on Hamiltonian Mechanics.
-The first half of the course will contain many real-world examples
+Welcome to Classical Mechanics IV.
+This course extends the ideas of the previous course to further formulations of classical mechanics, for example Hamiltonian mechanics.
+The course will also introduce the reader to further topics such as the canonical formulation of classical mechanics, continuum mechanics, chaos theory, and perturbation theory.

-<a class="page-link" href="/cm-III/introduction">Introduction - What is analytical mechanics? </a>
+<a class="page-link" href="/cm-IV/introduction">Introduction - What is analytical mechanics? </a>

 The prerequisites are as follows
 1. A strong background in Newtonian mechanics